Massachusetts Credit Union League

 Attendees cite stimulating format, importance of focus on people, and need to test plans as major benefits of session

 From their origins, credit unions were unique non-profit depository institutions created to serve members as credit cooperatives.
-The earliest financial cooperatives date back to the beginning of 19th century and were volunteer based.* In today’s credit unions, the volunteers are the boards of directors, not the staffs, and they need to be trained in disaster response as thoroughly as staff members do.
+The earliest financial cooperatives date back to the beginning of the 19th century and were volunteer-based.* In today’s credit unions, the volunteers are the boards of directors, not the staff, and they need to be trained in disaster response as thoroughly as staff members do.